panda7789/docs.cs-cz/docs/framework/tools/winmdexp-exe-windows-runtime-metadata-export-tool.md

 - Windows Runtime Metadata Export Tool
 - Winmdexp.exe
 ms.assetid: d2ce0683-343d-403e-bb8d-209186f7a19d
-ms.openlocfilehash: 061baf262342034299c47c22b2f2691f3a61b958
+ms.openlocfilehash: 52820b78f6ed7b02e80df66f90a01143b31d9b29
-ms.sourcegitcommit: 559fcfbe4871636494870a8b716bf7325df34ac5
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 10/30/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "73104220"
+ms.locfileid: "74447276"
 ---
 # <a name="winmdexpexe-windows-runtime-metadata-export-tool"></a>Winmdexp.exe (Nástroj pro export metadat prostředí Windows Runtime)
-Nástroj pro export metadat prostředí Windows Runtime (Winmdexp. exe) transformuje modul .NET Framework na soubor, který obsahuje prostředí Windows Runtime metadata.
-I když .NET Framework sestavení a prostředí Windows Runtime soubory metadat používají stejný fyzický formát, existují rozdíly v obsahu tabulek metadat, což znamená, že .NET Framework sestavení nejsou automaticky použitelná jako prostředí Windows Runtime komponenty .
-Proces zapnutí modulu .NET Framework do prostředí Windows Runtime komponenty se označuje jako *Export*.
-V .NET Framework 4,5 a .NET Framework 4.5.1 výsledný soubor metadat Windows (. winmd) obsahuje metadata i implementaci.
+The Windows Runtime Metadata Export Tool (Winmdexp.exe) transforms a .NET Framework module into a file that contains Windows Runtime metadata.
+Although .NET Framework assemblies and Windows Runtime metadata files use the same physical format, there are differences in the content of the metadata tables, which means that .NET Framework assemblies are not automatically usable as Windows Runtime Components.
+The process of turning a .NET Framework module into a Windows Runtime component is referred to as *exporting*.
+In the .NET Framework 4.5 and .NET Framework 4.5.1, the resulting Windows metadata (.winmd) file contains both metadata and implementation.

- Použijete-li šablonu **prostředí Windows Runtime komponenty** , která je umístěna v části **Windows Store** pro C# a Visual Basic v Visual Studio 2013 nebo Visual Studio 2012, je cílem kompilátoru soubor. winmdobj a následné volání kroků sestavení Winmdexp. exe pro export souboru. winmdobj do souboru. winmd.
-Toto je doporučený způsob, jak vytvořit součást prostředí Windows Runtime.
+ When you use the **Windows Runtime Component** template, which is located under **Windows Store** for C# and Visual Basic in Visual Studio 2013 or Visual Studio 2012, the compiler target is a .winmdobj file, and a subsequent build step calls Winmdexp.exe to export the .winmdobj file to a .winmd file.
+This is the recommended way to build a Windows Runtime component.
 Jestliže chcete mít lepší kontrolu nad procesem sestavení, než jakou poskytuje sada Visual Studio, použijte přímo nástroj Winmdexp.exe.

  Tento nástroj je automaticky nainstalován se sadou Visual Studio.
-Chcete-li spustit nástroj, použijte Developer Command Prompt pro Visual Studio (nebo příkazový řádek sady Visual Studio v systému Windows 7).
-Další informace najdete v tématu [výzvy k zadání příkazu](developer-command-prompt-for-vs.md).
+To run the tool, use the Developer Command Prompt for Visual Studio (or the Visual Studio Command Prompt in Windows 7).
+For more information, see [Command Prompts](developer-command-prompt-for-vs.md).

  V příkazovém řádku zadejte následující: